Green pheasant: Diet

 In the wild, green pheasants eat small animals, such as worms and insects, grains and plants.
 They are, in captivity, sometimes fed pellets, seeds, plants and live food.

 Breeding

 The green pheasants' breeding season starts during March or April and ends in June.
 Green pheasants can first breed when they are about one year old.
 One clutch has between six and fifteen eggs.
 The eggs are incubated for 23 to 25 days.

 In culture

 In Japan, many people claim that green pheasants are scared by earthquakes and 'scream'.
-They are the national bird of Japan.
+They are the national bird of Japan because the way the female walks together with its chicks is seen as a symbol of harmony.
+It was featured on the Japanese 10,000 yen note.

 Habitat and distribution

 It is found throughout Honshu, Shikoku, and Kyushu as well as some smaller islands; it has also been introduced in Hawaii and (unsuccessfully) in North America as a gamebird.
 It inhabits woodlands and forest edges, brush, grassland, and parkland.

 This species is common and widespread throughout its native range.
 It often frequents farmlands and human settlements.
 The introduced populations in Hawaii are stable.
 Populations in Western Europe have perhaps bred with the common pheasant for a number of years and no pure green pheasants exist there any longer.
 This species has been crossed with the common pheasant on some game farms in North America and released.

 In its native range, the green pheasant outcompetes introduced populations of common pheasant; despite the two species close relation, they have differing ecological requirements, and the common pheasant is less adapted to the ecology of the green pheasant's range.